sooriyaarachchi/pybites.github.io-src/content/codechallenge43.md

 Hi Pythonistas, it's incredible to think how quickly bots have grown in popularity.
 They're everywhere these days and will play an important role how we work and communicate in the near future!
 It's about time we go our bot on as well!

-With enough PRs we even happily buy a book on chatbots for the Pythonista with the most original submission (and no, bots won't vote for it, PyBites humans will!)
+We even happily buy a book on chatbots for the Pythonista with the most original submission (and no, bots won't vote for it, PyBites humans will!)

 ## The Challenge